replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/kernelConfigs.md

 ## Kernel Configs Analyzer

 The `kernelConfigs` analyzer supports multiple outcomes.
-Unlike other analyzers, this analyzer will evaluate all outcomes, regardless of whether a previous outcome has returned true.
-For `when` condition of an outcome, only `=` assignment operator is supported.
-For example:
+Unlike other analyzers, this analyzer will evaluate all outcomes, regardless of whether a previous outcome has returned `true`.
+For the `when` attribute of an outcome, only `=` assignment operator is supported.

-1. `CONFIG_USB_SUPPORT=y`: USB support is enabled in the kernel.
-2. `CONFIG_SOUND=m`: Sound support is built as a loadable module.
-3. `CONFIG_BLK_DEV_FD=n`: Floppy disk support is disabled in the kernel.

 ### Example Analyzer Definition